 Knowing the benefits of Capital Gains tax in comparison to Ordinary Income tax, we can understand the tax benefits of having ISO options (as opposed to NSO options).

-The benefit of having ISOs is that you do not pay tax on the day you exercise.
-This contradicts the graph we just saw above, which actually shows the tax treatment of an NSO option.
+The tax benefit of having ISOs is that you do not pay tax on the day you exercise.
+This contradicts the graph we just saw above, which actually shows the NSO tax treatment.

 To visualize this, let’s return to the graph for an NSO exercise.
 With ISOs, the red line (Ordinary Income tax) goes away.
 That means you don’t have to pay tax until the day you sell the stock.